Lialoa/discord-script/README.md

 Improve net manager to not make requests instead of sending them to localhost

-Make the commands not load the illya pfp from network and load it locally instead
+Make the commands not load the Nuro pfp from network and load it locally instead

 Add documentation